go back ↰

 Here is a set of incomplete notes and reflections on Brendan Larvor’s “Lakatos: an Introduction”.

 Imre Lakatos was a fallibilist philosopher of science, mixing Hegelian dialectic with Popperian ideas on rationalism and falsification.
-Fallibilism means nothing is certain.
+Fallibilism here roughly means: a belief that nothing is certain.

 In his view, there are different thought worlds where concepts make sense.
 Each world can suffer either internal refutations or shifts in meaning.
 He calls each world a dominant theory or “theory of XXX”.